Qatar: 21st century

 Qatar's economy and status as a regional power rapidly grew in the 2000s.
 According to the UN, the nation's economic growth, measured by GDP, was the fastest in the world during this decade.
-The basis of this growth lies in the exploitation of natural gas in the North Field during the 1990s.
-Concurrently, the population of Qatar tripled between 2001 and 2011, mostly due to an influx of foreigners.
+The basis of this growth lay in the exploitation of natural gas in the North Field during the 1990s.
+At the same time, the population tripled between 2001 and 2011, mostly from an influx of foreigners.

-In 2003, Qatar served as the US Central Command headquarters and one of the main launching sites of the invasion of Iraq.
-In March 2005, a suicide bombing killed a British teacher from Dorset called Jonathan Adams at the Doha Players Theatre, shocking the country, which had not previously experienced acts of terrorism.
+In 2003, Qatar served as the United States Central Command headquarters and one of the main launching sites of the invasion of Iraq to topple the government of Saddam Hussein.
+Shortly before the invasion, Qatari government offered sanctuary to Saddam.
+In March 2005, a suicide bombing killed a British teacher at the Doha Players Theatre, shocking the country, which had not previously experienced acts of terrorism.
 The bombing was carried out by Omar Ahmed Abdullah Ali, an Egyptian resident in Qatar who had suspected ties to Al-Qaeda in the Arabian Peninsula.

+The increased influence of Qatar and its role during the Arab Spring, especially during the 2011 uprisings in Bahrain against King Hamad bin Isa Al Khalifa, worsened longstanding tensions with Saudi Arabia, the neighbouring United Arab Emirates, and Bahrain.
+In 2011, Qatar joined NATO operations in Libya and reportedly armed Libyan opposition groups against Muammar Gaddafi.
+It was also a major funder of weapons for rebel groups in the Syrian civil war against Bashar al-Assad.
+Qatar participated in the Saudi Arabian-led intervention in Yemen against the Houthis and forces loyal to former President Ali Abdullah Saleh.

+In June 2017, Saudi Arabia, the UAE, Bahrain, Egypt and Yemen broke diplomatic ties with Qatar, accusing Qatar of supporting terrorism.
+The crisis escalated a dispute over Qatar's support of the Muslim Brotherhood, which is considered a terrorist organisation by some Arab nations.
+Qatar was expelled from the anti-Houthi coalition.
+The diplomatic crisis ended in January 2021 with the signing of AlUla declaration.

-In 2010, Qatar won the right to host the 2022 FIFA World Cup, making it the first country in the Middle East to be selected to host the tournament.
+On 2 December 2010, Qatar won the right to host the 2022 FIFA World Cup, making it the first country in the Middle East to be selected to host the tournament.
 The awarding increased further investment and developments within the nation during the 2010s.

-In June 2013, Sheikh Tamim bin Hamad Al Thani became the Emir of Qatar after his father handed over power in a televised speech.
+In June 2013, Sheikh Tamim bin Hamad Al Thani became the emir of Qatar after his father handed over power.
 Sheikh Tamim has prioritised improving the domestic welfare of citizens, which includes establishing advanced healthcare and education systems, and expanding the country's infrastructure in preparation for the hosting of the 2022 World Cup.

-The Emir announced Qatar's plans to hold its first national legislative elections in 2013.
-They were scheduled to be held in the second half of 2013 but were postponed until October 2021.
-The legislative council hosted the 140th Inter-Parliamentary Union Assembly for the first time in April 2019.

-The increased influence of Qatar and its role during the Arab Spring, especially during the Bahraini uprising in 2011, worsened longstanding tensions with Saudi Arabia, the neighboring United Arab Emirates (UAE), and Bahrain.
-In June 2017, Egypt, Saudi Arabia, United Arab Emirates, and Bahrain cut off diplomatic relations with Qatar, citing the country's alleged support of groups they considered to be extremist.
-This has resulted in increased Qatari economic and military ties with Turkey and Iran.

 Qatar hosted the 2022 FIFA World Cup from 21 November to 18 December, becoming the first Arab and Muslim-majority country to do so, and the third Asian country to host it following the 2002 FIFA World Cup in Japan and South Korea.